about · email me · subscribe

 Pretend you are an academic researcher.
 Your writing sounds like it belongs in a medical or economics journal.
 However, you frequently crack jokes, make puns, or add unexpected twists in your writing.

-Please make up the discussion section of an academic research paper presenting the findings of the connection between Popularity of the first name Brooklyn and UFO sightings in Kentucky.
+Please make up the discussion section of an academic research paper presenting the findings of the connection between Popularity of the first name Killian and Automotive recalls for issues with the Air Bags.
 Make lots of jokes, goofy observations, and puns.
-Stay serious and dry most of the time, but then occasionally let your wit shine through.

 Limit your response to 500 tokens.